atlanticsunrise/blood-beach-dcl/README.md

 # 🩸 Blood Beach
-**A haunted Web3 world built for the DCL Regenesis Labs Hackathon — where ghosts, cursed moons, and AI creativity collide.**
+**A haunted Web3 world built for the DCL Regenesis Labs Hackathon | Where ghosts, cursed moons, and AI creativity collide.**

 ---